Farlos3/Text-Summarization/README.md

 1. Setting Up Groq API
 Register and obtain your API key from Groq.
 Access to the Llama3 8b model through Groq.
-2. Loading the PDF file.
+2. Loading the PDF file
 Extract the text from the PDF for further processing.
 3. Chunking the Text
 Utilize LangChain to divide the extracted text into manageable chunks.
 4. Summarizing Each Chunk